vazudevan/utilities/F5/README.md

 # List F5 SSL certificate status
-This script `` lists all certificates hosted on F5 ltm and their status
+This script `list-f5-certficate-expiry.py` lists all certificates hosted on F5 ltm and their status

 ## Usage
 IP address or fqdn of F5 management interface is mandatory.
 If username and passwords are not provided it will default to admin and prompt for password.
-The threshold period for verifying certificates defaults to 6 weeks, optionally you can modify this with the --threshold argument.
+The threshold period for verifying certificates defaults to 6 weeks, optionally you can modify this with the `--threshold` argument.

 ```
 usage: list-f5-certficate-expiry.py [-h] --f5-ltm F5_LTM [--username USERNAME] [--password PASSWORD]